Yesterday I posted the first 5 life lessons I learned from running my first marathon. If you missed it, click here.

 7. Train the body, master the mind.
 Both need to be in peak condition to be able to reach your goal.

 If you are out of shape, you are expending extra energy to do things.
-Energy that can be better used for other things.
+The energy that can be better used for other things.

 Be more aware of what’s going on with your body.
 Awareness is the first step.
 Once you are aware, then you can take steps to fix whatever you need to.